SanderRonde/wc-lib/README.md

 `;
 ```

-If you provide the library with typescript definitions for your i18n files, these keys will be typed as well, adding some more security.
+If you provide the library with typescript definitions for your i18n files, these keys will be typed as well, making sure you never end up with placeholders on the page.

 Changing languages is easy as well.
-Simply call this.setLang('newlang') on any component and the rest is done automatically.
+Simply call `this.setLang('newlang')` on **any** component and the rest is done automatically for all elements on the page.

 ### Theming

 Theming support work similar to i18n support.
-It allows you to use the same theme globally, change them all at once and only re-render the templates that should be.
+It allows you to use the same theme globally, change them all at once and only re-render the templates that should be re-rendered.
 Here's a small example:

 ```js
 (html, props, theme) => {